lvoytek/ubuntu-maintainers-handbook/MergeProposalReview.md

   * In some situations, manual verification of certain behaviors may also be necessary for additional assurance.

-# Review template
+## Review template

-The following template may be useful when submitting reviews:
+The following template may be useful when submitting reviews, it covers all the usual checks we describe above making it an easy checkbox approach to not miss any.

 ```
 Review Symbols: